maarxx/BulkDesignator/README.md

 Click this button, and a popup menu will check every Downed Mechanoid on the map, identify every available Operation, and, in a single click, will apply that Operation to every Downed Mechanoid.

-"Shut Down" appears twice, once for Centipedes and once for Scythers.
-You can't tell which is which.
-Sorry.
-I don't think it is a big deal.
-Click both.
-Maybe I'll fix it.
-[Tracked in this issue.](https://github.com/maarxx/BulkDesignator/issues/12) Leave a comment there, let me know if you care.

 #### "Bulk Operate Humanoids"

 Select multiple Pawns (Colonists or Prisoners), then click this button.